CaarlosAugusto/python-socketapp/README.md

 * 'Port' and 'TimeOut' is defined when you inicialize the server

 ## Libraries used in this project:
+Note: Only the 'tqdm' library need to be install
 * socket: to create a socket and connect the client to the server
 * threading: to run mulitple clients in the server
 * datetime: to set a timestamp